Azure/Industrial-IoT/docs/modules/publisher-directmethods.md

 _Note_: __Id__ field may be omitted when ExpandedNodeIdId is present.

 Now let's dive into each direct method request and response payloads with examples.

+**TODO**: Update the responses in 2.8.2 after backwards compatibility fixes.

 ## PublishNodes_V1